Workflow triggers

 • Customer field changed

-How to enable field change tracking
+How to enable field or metafield tracking

 1. Open the Flow Companion app.